CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2019-12-28-false-sharing-tutorial.md

 319,420         L1-dcache-load-misses   #   0.03% of all L1-dcache hits
 ```

 If we access the same variable 400k times from the same thread, it's probably going to stick around in our L1 cache.
-But what about two benchmarks with sharing?
-Our *directSharing* results:
+We should expect our benchmarks with sharing to look similar.
+Our *directSharing* results are shown below:

 ```
 318,186,290     L1-dcache-loads         #   16.242 M/sec
 124,027,868     L1-dcache-load-misses   #   38.98% of all L1-dcache hits
 ```
-Look incredibly similar to our *falseSharing* results:
+These look incredibly similar to our *falseSharing* results:

 ```
 456,782,494     L1-dcache-loads         #   30.275 M/sec